 - Place some favorite photos or memorabilia from previous vacations you’ve taken together in areas where you’ll see them regularly, to remind yourself of the good times you’ve shared.

 - Hold hands, offer spontaneous hugs, give a back rub or shoulder massage, etc. to stay in close physical contact apart from touch that is a necessary element of care.

 - Keep an active social network, both as a couple and individually.
 Activities you take part in with family and friends may need to be modified, but should not be eliminated altogether.

 - Focus on resolving any conflicts in a healthier way, bringing in a professional counselor for help if needed.

 An at-home caregiver is a perfect way to make sure your partner has all of the help and support needed, allowing you to concentrate on spending quality time together as a couple.
-Contact Serenity Home Care, the top provider of senior services in Victoria, BC and the surrounding areas, at 250.590.8098 for more information on how we can help.
+Contact Serenity Home Care, the top provider of senior care in Sidney and the surrounding areas, at 250.590.8098 for more information on how we can help.